shearwavesplitter/AlpEventDownloader/README.md

 * "completed_events" .csv contains the station, network, and component for events that have been successfully downloaded

 ## ZNE Rotations
 The part of the code that corrects ZNE rotations hasn't been thoroughly tested yet.
-However, there are some SAC hears to help identify traces that have failed:
+However, there are some SAC headers to help identify traces that have failed:
 * Rotations use the median value from the .csv file if the number of samples is greater than 4
 * user1 is set to 1 if a ZNE rotation has been attempted (i.e. the table contains azimuth data for that station) otherwise 0
 * user2 is set to 1 if the rotation was successful (otherwise 0).